ipython/ipyparallel/docs/source/security.rst

 the controller creates this key, and stores it in the private connection files `ipython-{engine|client}.json`.
-These files are typically stored in the `~/.ipython/profile_<name>/security` directory, and are maintained as readable only by the owner, just as is common practice with a user's keys in their `.ssh` directory.
+These files are typically stored in the `~/.ipython/profile_<name>/security` directory, and are maintained as readable only by the owner, as is common practice with a user's keys in their `.ssh` directory.

 .. warning::